ubidots/ubidots-php/README.rst

 Connecting to the API
 ----------------------

-Before playing with the API you must be able to connect to it using your private API key, which can be found `in your profile <http://app.ubidots.com/userdata/api/>`_.
+Before playing with the API you should connect to it using your private API key, which can be found `in your profile <http://app.ubidots.com/userdata/api/>`_.

 If you don't have an account yet, you can `create one here <http://app.ubidots.com/accounts/signup/>`_.